 - Sr. Teresa Maya (Past President of LCWR & Sister of Charity of the Incarnate Word) gave a moving, yet challenging address to the US bishops.
 She challenged them to “Listen to the heart of our people.”
-You can access her address HERE.

 - Archbishop Christophe Pierre, Apostolic Nuncio to the U.S. since 2016, addressed the Bishops, telling them they need to regain the trust of the faithful.
-Click HERE to read the CNS article on his talk.

 - “Open Wide Our Hearta: The Enduring Call to Love, A Pastoral Letter Against Racism” – This document merits study and reflection.
 Quotes: